isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 ---
-title: Create your AEP Schema and Dataset
+title: Create AEP Schema and Dataset
-description: Create your AEP Schema and Dataset
+description: Create AEP Schema and Dataset
 ---

-# Create your AEP Schema and Dataset
+# Create AEP Schema and Dataset

 ## Create a Schema